Simone Charley

-Simone Naomi Charley (born February 4, 1995) is an American professional soccer player and track and field athlete who currently plays for Angel City FC of the National Women's Soccer League (NWSL).
+Simone Naomi Charley (born February 4, 1995) is an American professional soccer player who plays for the Orlando Pride of the National Women's Soccer League (NWSL).

+A former two-sport athlete, Charley competed in soccer and track and field at Vanderbilt University.
+She has previously played for NWSL clubs Portland Thorns FC and Angel City FC and Australian club Canberra United FC.

 Early years

-Charley was born to Sharon and Bobby Charley in Boston, Massachusetts and grew up in Hoover, Alabama.
+Charley was born to Sharon and Bobby Charley in Boston, Massachusetts, and grew up in Hoover, Alabama.
 Her maternal family is originally from Montserrat.
 She was born into a sports family, her older sister Nicole having been a triple jumper at Auburn, her older brother Myles a triple jumper and long jumper at Troy and her cousin Damian an American football player at Vanderbilt.
 Charley is a natural athlete herself, and excelled at the high school and university level in both soccer and track and field.
-During her high school career she won nine state championships in both sports, was named 2011 Gatorade Player of the Year (soccer) and 2012 Birmingham News Female Athlete of the Year.
+During her high school career she won nine state championships in both sports, was named 2011 state Gatorade Player of the Year (soccer) and 2012 Birmingham News Female Athlete of the Year.
 She also excelled academically.